NMAC427/SwiftOCR/README.md

 To improve your exterience with SwiftOCR you should set your Build Configuration to `Release`.

+#### Training

+Training SwiftOCR is pretty easy.
+There are only a few steps you have to do, before it can recognize a new font.

+1. In the `SwiftOCR.swift` file replace `internal let network = FFNN.fromFile(...)` with `internal let network = FFNN(inputs: 321, hidden: 100, outputs: 36, learningRate: 0.7, momentum: 0.4, weights: nil, activationFunction: .Sigmoid, errorFunction: .CrossEntropy(average: false))`.
+2. Set the `errorThreshold` value in the training file to something like 15.
+3. Add your font name to the `trainingFontNames` array at the beginning of the `SwiftOCRTraining.swift`file.
+4. Call `trainWithCharSet()` and wait.

 ## Examples

 Here is an example image.
 SwiftOCR has no problem recognizing it.
 If you try to recognize the same image using Tesseract the output is 'LABMENSW' ?!?!?.